Dale McRoberts - Obituary

-LINCOLN - Dale E. McRoberts of Lincoln, loving husband, father and grandfather, died peacefully at home, surrounded by his family, on Tuesday, August 25, 2020, in Lincoln.
+Lincoln, IL—Lincoln -- Dale E. McRoberts, loving husband, father, and grandfather, died peacefully at home surrounded by his family on August 25, 2020, in Lincoln.

 Dale was born to Charlie and Etheleen McRoberts on June 26, 1936, in his family home on the New Holland curve.
 After graduating from Atlanta High School in 1954, he proudly enlisted in the Marine Corps and served with the 3rd Marine Division during the Korean War era.
 Dale, who earned the rank of Sergeant, was stationed in Okinawa, and held the positions of armory repair man and DUKW driver.
 Dale was a proud veteran and loved his country.
 Upon returning to the states, Dale graduated from Illinois State Normal University in 1961 with his bachelor's degree in Education, and a minor in History.
 He later earned his master's degree in Vocational Education from the University of Illinois.